-- Cloud and OS distribution portability: Runs on Ubuntu, RHEL, CoreOS, on-prem, Google Kubernetes Engine, and anywhere else.
+- Cloud and OS distribution portability: Runs on Ubuntu, RHEL, CoreOS, on-premises, on major public clouds, and anywhere else.

 - Application-centric management: Raises the level of abstraction from running an OS on virtual hardware to running an application on an OS using logical resources.

 - Loosely coupled, distributed, elastic, liberated micro-services: applications are broken into smaller, independent pieces and can be deployed and managed dynamically – not a monolithic stack running on one big single-purpose machine.

 - Resource utilization: high efficiency and density.

 Why you need Kubernetes and what it can do

 Containers are a good way to bundle and run your applications.
 In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to start.
 Wouldn’t it be easier if this behavior was handled by a system?

 That’s how Kubernetes comes to the rescue!
 Kubernetes provides you with a framework to run distributed systems resiliently.
 It takes care of scaling and failover for your application, provides deployment patterns, and more.
 For example, Kubernetes can easily manage a canary deployment for your system.